dhis2/dhis2-docs/src/commonmark/en/content/developer/web-api.md

       ]
     }

-The system does not allow the creation of na a tracked entity instance (as well as enrollment and event) with an UID that was already used in the system.
+The system does not allow the creation of a tracked entity instance (as well as enrollment and event) with an UID that was already used in the system.
 That means that UIDs cannot be reused.